 Working Papers

 Curious about my current research projects?
 Below, I’ve listed some of my ongoing research papers.
-If you’d like to access the latest versions of any of these papers or if you have any questions or comments, please don’t hesitate to reach out to me.
+If you’d like to access the latest versions of any of these papers or have any questions or comments, please don’t hesitate to reach out to me.

 Armin Schäfer & Nils D. Steiner